IKKUengine/ThreadedQtEtaNetServer/README.md

 * Unzip it
 * Change to the desired IT network on your computer.
 The server automatically recognizes the assigned address and sets the port (50005).
 * Start (klick on) .exe file
+* If every received set of measurement data from all connected clients is to be stored in the database, then press "Save data".
+If the button is not pressed, only the current measurement data for each connected client will be stored in the database.
+If a new file is received, the old one will be overwritten.

 ## Instructions for Use ηNet Server
 When the server is started, you can see the assigned IP and port.
 The database is automatically created in the background in the same directory as the exe file.
 To browse the database, the ["DB Browser for SQLite"](https://sqlitebrowser.org/) is recommended.
 The server is programmed in such a way that it does not have to be in any special order for the connections with the client.
 As long as the clients adhere to the ηNet - Communication Protocol, everything should work as desired.
-But because the server is still under development (V0.9.0), bugs may occur.
+But because the server is still under development (V0.9.1), bugs may occur.
 In such cases please contact us, so we can fix it right away.

 <img src="images/etaNetThreadedServer_desktop.png" width=30%>